lnthanhhcmus/DualPGPR/README.md

 # Enhancing Personalized Recommender Systems through Explainable User Preference Mining and Reinforced Knowledge Graph Reasoning

-The DualPGPR model is under reviewing.
+The DualPGPR model is being reviewed.

 ## Datasets
 The datasets used in the experiments are from Amazon available at http://jmcauley.ucsd.edu/data/amazon/.
 The preprocessed datasets are in the `data` folder.